 - Dub Name Change: Lima in Latin America.

-- Eek, a Mouse!!: Averted by Lime.
+- Eek, a Mouse!!: Averted in the series.
 Only by Lime, out of all the Marionettes in the series.
 She finds them really adorable.

 - Expy: Of the Lime from SMR.
 They even share voice actresses in three dubs.

 - Four-Temperament Ensemble: Sanguine.